pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-life.md

 - [The life-affirming nature of caring for the future beyond you](#the-life-affirming-nature-of-caring-for-the-future-beyond-you)

 ---

+# Why read further?
+If you care to exist at all, you must value your own life.
+But what is your life, what is its nature, what is important to it?
+Answering these questions is key to understanding what it is that must be your ultimate value and the integrating purpose of your existence.

 # Life is necessarily conditional
 _The necessary context is drawn from_ [_The Standard of Value_](https://pranigopu.github.io/philosophy/ethics/1-standard-of-value.html).